 Anisocoria

 Anisocoria is an inequality of pupil size.
-This may be physiological (said to occur in up to 15% of the population), in which case the inequality is usually mild and does not vary with degree of ambient illumination; or pathological, with many possible causes.
+This may be physiological (said to occur in up to 15% of the population), in which case the inequality is usually mild and does not vary with the degree of ambient illumination; or it may be pathological, presenting with many possible underlying causes.

 • Holmes-Adie pupil (vermiform movements of the pupil margin may be visible with a slit-lamp)

-Oculomotor (III) nerve palsy (efferent path from Edinger-Westphal nucleus)
+• Oculomotor (III) nerve palsy (indicating an efferent path lesion from the Edinger-Westphal nucleus)

-Anticholinergic agents (e.g., asthma inhaler accidentally puffed into one eye)
+• Anticholinergic agents (e.g., an asthma inhaler accidentally puffed into one eye)

 References